7 Signs Your Refrigerator Is Dying

 1. Your refrigerator is over 10 years old.

-A typical refrigerator lasts between 10 and 20 years, with many considering 14 years to be the average.
+A typical refrigerator lasts between 10 and 20 years, with many considering the average life of a refrigerator to be 14 years.
 However, if your appliance is over 10 years old, the price of repairs begins to outweigh replacement costs.

 Refrigerator repair costs average around $250 with high-end repairs running closer to $1,000 (Forbes).
 Meanwhile, the price of a new refrigerator falls between $800 and $12,000.
 Rest assured, that five-figure price is for extremely high-end models; most homeowners budget around $1,500 for a new fridge.